Engee documentation

 Unit behaviour in discrete mode

-A value of Sample time greater than zero causes the block to operate as if it were controlling a Zero-Order Hold block whose calculation step is set to this value.
+If the value of the parameter Sample time is greater than zero, the block operates as if it were controlling the block Zero-Order Hold, the calculation step of which is set to this value.

 In discrete mode, this block uses a differential incremental algorithm instead of an absolute time based algorithm.
 As a result, the block can be useful in models designed to run for indefinite periods of time, such as vibration or fatigue testing.